srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     The `ObjectCountingModuleToIoTHub` route is configured to route messages that are sent out from the custom `OutputCounterModule` module (via `/messages/modules/SimulatedTemperatureSensor/outputs/temperatureOutput`) to the Azure IoT Hub service (via `$upstream`).

-1. In Visual Studio Code, open the **Command Palette**, then search for **Azure IoT Edge: Set Default Target Platform for Edge Solution** and select it.
+1. In Visual Studio Code, on the **View** menu, click **Command Palette**

+1. At the command prompt, type **Azure IoT Edge: Set Default** and then click **Azure IoT Edge: Set Default Target Platform for Edge Solution**.

-1. Select the **amd64** target platform for the IoT Edge Solution.
+1. To select the target platform, click **amd64**.

     This target platform needs to be set to the hardware platform architecture of the IoT Edge Device.

     > **Note**: Since you are using the **IoT Edge on Ubuntu** Linux VM, the `amd64` option is the appropriate choice.
 For a Windows VM, use `windows-amd64`, and for modules that will be running on an ARM CPU architecture, use choose the `arm32v7` option.

+1. In the **Explorer** pane, to expand the `/modules/ObjectCountingModule` directory, click **modules**.

-1. Expand the `/modules/ObjectCountingModule` directory within the solution.
-Notice this directory contains the source code files for the new IoT Edge Module being developed.
+    Notice that this directory contains the source code files for the new IoT Edge Module being developed.

-1. Open the `/modules/ObjectCountingModule/Program.cs` file.
+1. In the **Explorer** pane, to open the `/modules/ObjectCountingModule/Program.cs` file, click **Program.cs**.

     This file contains the template source code for the newly created custom IoT Edge Module.
 This code provides a starting point for creating custom IoT Edge Modules.

-1. Locate the `static async Task Init()` method.
+1. In the Program.cs file, locate the `static async Task Init()` method, and then take a minute to review the code.

     This method initializes the `ModuleClient` for handling messages sent to the module, and sets up the callback to receive messages.
 Read the code comments within the code for this method and notice what each section of code does.

-1. Locate the `static async Task<MessageResponse> PipeMessage(` method.
+1. Locate the `static async Task<MessageResponse> PipeMessage(` method, and then take a minute to review the code.

     This method is called whenever the module is sent a message from the EdgeHub.
 The current state of the source code within this method receives messages sent to this module and pipes them out to the module output, without any change.
 Read through the code within this method and notice what it does.

-1. Also, within the `PipeMessage` method, notice the following lines of code and what they do, as follows:
+    Also, within the `PipeMessage` method, notice the following lines of code and what they do:

     The following line of code within the method increments a counter that counts the number of messages sent to the module: